hrishikesh1990/freelancer_report/docs/4-how-much-does-it-cost-to-hire-a-developer.md

 These are the broad factors that have an impact on freelance developer rates:

 #### 1. Demand for the skill in the market
 The demand for a particular technology heavily influences the price that developers can charge for it.
-Hence, developers who are skilled in popular technologies of the time, typically command higher rates.
+Hence, developers who are skilled in popular technologies of the time typically command higher rates.

 A good example to cite here would be the exponential rise of ReactJS in the years 2015/16.
 Companies began rapidly adopting it, with burgeoning demand leading to the disproportionate increase in hourly rates for developers skilled in ReactJS.